athulsudheesh/ACN5314/ReadMe.md

 Once done, repeat `Set Path` once again, but this time choose `Add with Subfolders` and open `SMLAlgorithms` inside `SML Toolbox` folder

 Once complete, `Save` and `Close` the `Set Path` dialog box.

+# Running the models

+- For Linear regression open and run `LinearRegression.mlx` file